kyma-project/website/content/blog-posts/2019-10-18-release-notes-1.6/index.md

 ### Support for more Gateway modes by Asset Store

 One of the most important features of Asset Store is multi-cloud storage support.
 Now you can easily save your assets to Azure Blob, AWS S3, or Alibaba Object Storage Service.
-Read [this](https://kyma-project.io/docs/components/rafter/#tutorials-set-min-io-to-gateway-mode tutorial) to learn how to set Minio to the desired Gateway mode.
+Read [this](https://kyma-project.io/docs/components/rafter/#tutorials-set-min-io-to-gateway-mode) tutorial to learn how to set Minio to the desired Gateway mode.

 Additionally, the automated pipeline makes sure the cooperation between Asset Store and Azure Blob remains stable after each change introduced to the component.
 This means that from now on we regularly test Asset Store with not only Google Cloud Storage but also Azure Blob.

 ### Metrics for Asset Store and Headless CMS

 In preparation for the 1.6 release, we invested a lot of time and effort to expose metrics defined for controllers and services.
-You can now use the Asset Store and Headless CMS metrics to [define dashboards](https://kyma-project.io/docs/components/monitoring/#tutorials-create-a-grafana-dashboard) and [configure alerting rules](https://kyma-project.io/docs/components/monitoring/#tutorials-define-alerting-rules).
+You can now use the Asset Store and Headless CMS metrics to [define dashboards](https://github.com/kyma-project/kyma/blob/release-1.6/docs/monitoring/08-03-create-and-configure-grafana-dashboard.md) and [configure alerting rules](https://github.com/kyma-project/kyma/blob/release-1.6/docs/monitoring/08-04-define-alerting-rules.md).

 You can also start exploring metrics right away, using our pre-configured Grafana dashboards.